matthewdavidrodgers/website/content/posts/minecraft-discord-bot.md

 After setting up some inbound DNS rules (\*shudder\*) to allow people to connect, I could finally see that this experiment was on the path to being worth it.
 I gave the public DNS name of the instance to a friend, and they could connect in to our world!

 Even better, it was free!
-The free tier for EC2 instances gives you 750 hours a month of uptime each month, for a year.
-That's just over 31 days a month, so as long as I only ever had one instance running at a time, I'll be in the clear!
+The free tier for EC2 instances gives you 750 hours a month of uptime each month for a year.
+That's just over 31 days a month, so as long as I only ever had one instance running at a time, I'm in the clear!

 And then I disconnected from the instance, and everything went dark.